Your questions,

 I just got engaged.
 Is it too soon to create a prenuptial agreement?

 It’s never too soon after an engagement to create a prenuptial agreement.
-In fact, sometimes the sooner a prenup is created, the better.
-Some couples become stressed when drafting a prenuptial agreement; which is why we developed HelloPrenup to make the process simple and seamless.
+In fact, sometimes the sooner a prenup is discussed, the better.
+Some couples become stressed when begining the process of drafting a prenuptial agreement.
+This is why we developed HelloPrenup to make the process simple, affordable and collaborative.
 Nevertheless, we know that the concept of creating a prenuptial agreement can still seem intimidating — no matter how straightforward the process may be.
-Therefore, it may be best to get everything out in the open and create your prenup as soon as possible.
 Just like your teachers always told you, it’s best to avoid procrastination!
 After all, don’t you want to get to the fun stuff ASAP?

 Your cake tasting awaits you!